NotePlan/plugins/np.CallbackURLs/README.md

 ### Implemented so far:
 - openNote - pretty self explanatory in the wizard
+- addNote - create a note with optional title, folder, content, and opening type
 - addText - pretty self explanatory in the wizard
 - filter - open "Filters" with a pre-defined filter
 - search - search for specified text